Aarkan1/youtube-music-api/README.md

-# node-music-web-api
-wrapping you tube music and sql through express to a unified whole
-# start the apis using
-npm start

-Prefix the endpoints below with your server url or localhost, such as http://localhost:3000/
+Prefix the endpoints below with https://yt-music-api.herokuapp.com/

 ## /api/yt
 This part of the API exposes the YouTube music API.